evolvedbinary/hsg-project-wiki/Update.md

 1. If you use eXist to preview website content, then proceed to [Start eXist](setup#start-exist) and then perform the steps under [Deploy all repositories to eXist](setup#deploy-all-repositories-to-exist).

-1. If you publish content to the website, then proceed to [Configure VPN](setup#configure-vpn) and delete previous 1861 entries in oXygen's Data Source pane and Transmit, creating new entries with the settings detailed in [Browse HSG's eXist in oXygen's Data Source Explorer](setup#browse-hsgs-exist-in-oxygens-data-source-explorer) and [Connect to HSG with Transmit](connect-to-hsg-with-transmit).
-You will need an OpenVPN profile and new passwords for HSG; contact Joe for these.

 1. Now you're all up to date!

+> The following text is still under preparation - do not perform these steps!
+“If you publish content to the website, then proceed to [Configure VPN](setup#configure-vpn) and delete previous 1861 entries in oXygen's Data Source pane and Transmit, creating new entries with the settings detailed in [Browse HSG's eXist in oXygen's Data Source Explorer](setup#browse-hsgs-exist-in-oxygens-data-source-explorer) and [Connect to HSG with Transmit](connect-to-hsg-with-transmit).
+You will need an OpenVPN profile and new passwords for HSG; contact Joe for these.‘